Estimated reading time: 12 minutes

 But there is good news in all of this when it comes to life insurance.
 If you already have a life insurance policy (hopefully, a permanent, not temporary policy), your carrier can’t cancel it because you develop heart disease.

 If you have a term life insurance policy, NOW is an excellent time to see if it’s convertible to a permanent life insurance policy.
 If you’re able to convert it to a permanent policy, strongly consider the option.
 You may be able to decrease the death benefit amount, but you likely can’t increase it.
-Yes, your premium on that converted life insurance policy will be higher, but that premium will be locked in for the rest of your life.
+Yes, your premium on that converted life insurance policy will be higher, but that premium will be locked in for the duration of your life.

 “Do not take life too seriously.
 You will never get out of it alive.” — Elbert Hubbard